Meet our Governors

 Mr Simon Ward

 Simon joined the Governing Board in February 2016 as a parent governor and is currently the vice chair of the Teaching & Learning Committee.
-He has two daughters, the eldest has already been through three very enjoyable years at John Hampden and the youngest is currently in Foundation Stage.
+He has two daughters, the eldest has already been through three very enjoyable years at John Hampden and the youngest is now in Year One.
 Simon has lived in Wendover since 2009 and wanted to volunteer some time in the local community and holds John Hampden School in high esteem, so supporting the development of the school as a governor was an obvious choice.
 Simon is the subject link for Religious Education and Educational Visits and brings experience of over 20 years in the public sector in frontline and management roles.

 Mr Matthew Glanville

 Matt joined the Governing Body in February 2016 as a co-opted Governor.
-He lives in Berryfields, Aylesbury, and has one daughter who currently attends the school and another who has now moved up to the junior school.
-Matt joined the Governing Body to give something back to the school after seeing what an amazing experience his daughters have had during their time there, and to strengthen the relationship between the school and RAF Halton.
+He lives in Berryfields, Aylesbury, and has two daughters who attended the school and have now moved up to the junior school.
+Matt joined the Governing Body to give something back to the school after seeing what an amazing experience his daughters had during their time there, and to strengthen the relationship between the school and RAF Halton.
 Matt is the Chairman of the Finance, Buildings and H&S Committee, and is currently the subject link for Pupil Premium funding.
 Matt’s education includes a Masters degree in Business Administration, building on a degree, an A-level and a GCSE in the same subject.
 He has spent the last 18 years in the Royal Air Force (RAF), firstly as a Tornado Navigator for 12 years and more recently as a programme and project manager.
 This period has included managing multi-million pound projects procuring state of the art defence equipment.
 He is now a Defence Consultant providing technical advice back to the RAF.
 The skills Matt’s work and life experience bring to the Governing Body include: communication and leadership skills honed in demanding situations, project and programme management, and strategic planning.

 Mrs Suzanne Pim